 Also in 1998, computer engineer Wei Dai published “B-money, an anonymous, distributed electronic cash system.”
-This paper describes many of the characteristics of modern-day cryptocurrencies, like collective update of a ledger, incentivised working process, authentication with cryptographic hashes or public key cryptography.
+This paper describes many of the characteristics of modern-day cryptocurrencies, as a collective update of a ledger, incentivised working process, authentication with cryptographic hashes or public key cryptography.

-Another important contributor was developer and cryptographic activist Hal Finney, who in 2004 developed the first reusable proof of work (RPOW).
+Another essential contributor was the developer and cryptographic activist Hal Finney, who in 2004 developed the first reusable proof of work (RPOW).

 There were a few clues that something was coming to the world.
 Something big.

 On August 2008, the web domain “bitcoin.org” was registered.